nikitavoloboev/data/programming-languages/go/Go.md

 Go promotes composition over inheritance.

+## Commenting Go code
+- Comments documenting declarations should be full sentences
+- Comments should begin with the name of the thing being described and end in a period

 # Links
 - [Go Code Review Comments](https://github.com/golang/go/wiki/CodeReviewComments)
 - [15: Performance without the event loop](https://dave.cheney.net/2015/08/08/performance-without-the-event-loop)

 # Notes
-- I can call functions from anywhere if they are in the same package.
+- I can call functions from anywhere if they are in the same package